 Perspective in Creative Writing: Who Is Telling Your Story

 Perspective is the lens through which you’re telling your story.
 Which lens you choose affects your reader’s experience and opinion of your characters.
 As the author, you bring your own unique world view to your story.
 So do your readers.
-However it is your choice in main character and distance that have the greatest effect on your story’s perspective.
+However, it is your choice in main character and distance that have the greatest affect on your story’s perspective.

 Author and Reader Lens

 Your personal beliefs, likes, knowledge, and experiences will seep into your story.
 This isn’t a bad thing.
 I have a background in medicine, so many of my characters wind up being healers.
 I use my knowledge of human anatomy and physiology to strengthen my characters and add an extra dimension to my stories.
 You can use your areas of expertise to your benefit as well.
 Kevin Hearne was passionate about Celtic mythology before he wrote The Iron Druid Chronicles.
 His bestselling series benefited from that lens.

 Some biases can be a determent.
 The writing community wants all types of people to be represented.
 If you tend to only include one type of person, try branching out and including others.
 See how it can expand your plot and make your characters more real.
 If you only write one specific sub-genre, explore a completely different type of story in a short piece.
 Challenging your biases will help you grow as a writer and prevent you from being known as a one trick pony.

 Reader biases are something you should be aware of, but cannot control.
 Know that some people are going to read their perspective and beliefs into any story.
 Don’t dwell on their reviews.